Corruption Robust Offline Reinforcement Learning with Human Feedback: Introduction

 The real-world deployment of RLHF faces substantial challenges rooted in the reliability of the preference data, which is integral to its effectiveness.
 These challenges primarily arise from two sources: adversarial corruption and inherent noise~\cite{casper2023open,xue2023reinforcement,chhan2024crowd}.
 Adversarial entities, acting with malicious intent, may deliberately manipulate feedback labels or trajectory features, introducing potential biases in the reward model.
 Simultaneously, inherent human subjectivity within crowd-sourced preference data can contribute substantial noise, impeding accurate reward estimation.
 In light of these challenges, a pivotal research question emerges: \emph{Can we devise a robust variant of RLHF that efficiently learns from adversarially corrupted or noisy preference data, exhibiting graceful scalability amidst increasing corruption levels?}

 In this paper, we initiate the study of \emph{corruption-robust offline reinforcement learning from human feedback}.
 Although there are several works on corruption robust offline reinforcement learning~\cite{zhang2022corruption, YYGZ23}, and provable preference based reinforcement learning~\cite{zhan2023provable, ZJJ23}, ours is the first work to combine these two threads and provide provable corruption robust offline RLHF methods.
 We design corruption robust offline RLHF methods through reduction to corruption robust offline RL methods.
 In particular, we modify the existing RLHF framework through three steps -- (1) Robustly learn a reward model by solving a robust logistic regression problem, (2) Construct a confidence set around the learned model, and (3) learn a pessimistic optimal policy over the confidence set through reduction to offline RL.
 We instantiate this general framework for datasets with various types of coverage assumptions, and as is often the case in offline RL, different coverage assumptions require different algorithms.
-For example, under \emph{uniform coverage}, the solution to the robust logistic regression~(step~1) gives a reward estimate that is $O(\varepsilon^{1-o(1)}$) close to the true parameter.
-In this case, just one call to a robust offline RL method is sufficient to obtain an $O(\varepsilon^{1-o(1)}$)-optimal policy.

-However, the problem is significantly harder under weaker coverage assumptions e.g. \emph{low relative condition number}.
-In this case, the reward estimate might not be close to the true parameter.
-However, we show that their difference in likelihood is bounded, and this observation lets us construct a confidence set around the estimate.
-We then perform projected subgradient descent over this set to learn an approximately optimal reward parameter $\bar{\theta}$.
-At each iteration, we utilize corruption robust offline RL method~\cite{zhang2022corruption} as a biased, and zero-order oracle, and use the technique of \emph{Gaussian approximation}~\cite{NS17} to construct an approximate sub-gradient.
-We upper bound the error of projected sub-gradient descent with biased zero-order oracle and prove a final sub-optimality bound of $\tilde{O}(\varepsilon^{1/4})$ in terms of $\varepsilon$.

-Finally, we show that we can improve the dependence on $\varepsilon$ from $\varepsilon^{1/4}$ to $\sqrt{\varepsilon}$ if the offline data satisfies the assumption of bounded generalized coverage ratio, an assumption recently considered by \citet{GNOP23} (see also \cite{JYW21} for a similar coverage ratio).
-In this case, we construct a new corruption robust offline RL that is \emph{first-order} i.e. not only returns an approximately optimal policy but also an approximate sub-gradient of the optimal value function.